 Spousal support issues can be tricky because unlike child support there are no clear guidelines to determine who should receive alimony, how long alimony payments should last and what amount they should be.

 Most alimony orders are designed to be temporary and are subject to modification if there has been a significant change in circumstances, such as the loss of a job or a promotion to a position that pays significantly more.
 Orders for spousal support may also be terminated in a number of different situations, such as when the person receiving support remarries.
-Our lawyers can help you explore your options if you are looking to modify the terms of your alimony agreement.
+Our lawyers can help you explore different options if you are looking to modify the terms of your alimony agreement.

 Contact Us For Experienced Family Law Representation